Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Get a State Pension forecast

-The State Pension, currently worth around £221.20 a week1, is a key part of most people’s finances after retirement so you need to know exactly when this will be paid and what it will be worth.
+The State Pension, currently worth around £221.20 a week1, is a key part of most people’s retirement income, so it’s important to understand when it will be paid and how much you’re likely to receive.

 The figure above is the full new flat-rate pension, but eligibility depends on your National Insurance contributions.
 The State Pension age is currently 66 but will begin to rise gradually to 67 from May 2026.
+It will continue rising to 68 - currently scheduled for 2044 and 2046, although this could be brought forward.
 This could affect the timings around stopping work and may mean you need to dip into savings or investments to cover any income gap.

 Know how much you’re worth